GreatNateDev/Pokemon-Battle-Quest/README.md

 A pokemon game with my own spin on it that is only the battle mode TODO:\
-remake the moves fourmula\
-remake the move methods\
 duel type overhall\
 add trainers\
 add abilitys\